JamFox/quartz.jamfox.dev/content/How to Start a Startup.md

 When and if you get an infusion of real money from investors, what should you do with it?
 Not spend it, that's what.
 In nearly every startup that fails, the proximate cause is running out of money.
 Usually there is something deeper wrong.
 But even a proximate cause of death is worth trying hard to avoid.

 So who should start a startup?
-Someone who is a good hacker, between about 23 and 38, and who wants to solve the money problem in one shot instead of getting paid gradually over a conventional working life.
+Someone who is a good hacker ([[Great Hackers]]), between about 23 and 38, and who wants to solve the money problem in one shot instead of getting paid gradually over a conventional working life.